Victoroide/simpsons-rule/README.md

 - SciPy
 - SymPy

+### Create a virtual enviroment:
+python -m venv "simpson-rule-venv"
-### You can install these libraries using pip:
+### Once you got a venv, you can install these libraries using pip:
 pip install -r requirements.txt

-### To generate the executable, enter the following in the terminal:
+### To generate the executable:
 pyinstaller --noconsole main.py

+You can find it here: ./dist/main/main.exe